-

 The works council has certain powers and organizational options within the company which enable it to fulfil its tasks.

-The works councils:
+The works council:

-- must be heard before each dismissal,
+- must be heard before each dismissal;

-- ensures a fair pay classification,
+- ensures a fair pay classification;

-- stands up for the rights of trainees,
+- stands up for the rights of trainees;

-- ensures occupational health and safety,
+- ensures occupational health and safety; and

 - can request measures to combat racism and xenophobia in the company.

-If you are a member of the works council, you enjoy special protection against dismissal.
-Dismissal by notice of works council members is completely prohibited.
-The protection against dismissal applies for the period from the list for election up to the end of one year after termination of membership in the works council.
+If there is no works council in the company, its workforce can establish a works council provided that at least five employees are regularly employed in the relevant company.
+Members of the works council enjoy special protection against dismissal.
+Works council members enjoy special protection against dismissal; ordinary dismissal is generally excluded, and extraordinary dismissal is only possible under strict statutory conditions.
+The protection against dismissal applies from the list for election up to the end of one year after termination of membership in the works council.

-The works council can conclude organization-level agreements with the employer. organization-level agreements are generally valid, meaning for all employees of the company or for certain employee groups which are based on a contract between the employer and the works council.
-There are many regulations in organization-level agreements that define your rights and obligations as an employee of the company.
-These can be, for example, general holiday principles or holiday plans for the current year, working hours, recording of working hours, break regulations or behavioral guidelines for dealing with colleagues or customers.
+The works council can conclude works council agreements with the employer which apply for all employees of the company or for certain employee groups.
+Works council agreements can, for example, generate general holiday principles or holiday plans for the current year, working hours, recording of working hours, break regulations or behavioural guidelines for dealing with colleagues or customers and general principles for payment entitlements, e.g. commissions, wage extra payments or annual target planning.

-- Trade unions
+Trade unions

-- Co-determination at the supervisory board level
+Co-determination at the Supervisory Board level

-Pursuant to the German Co-determination Act (Mitbestimmungsgesetz), the supervisory board of a company employing regularly more than 2,000 employees must be composed of 50% employee representatives.
+Pursuant to the German Co-determination Act (Mitbestimmungsgesetz), the Supervisory Board of a company employing regularly more than 2,000 employees must be composed of 50% employee representatives.

 Is there a system governing anti-bribery or anti-corruption or similar?
 Does this system extend to nondomestic constellations, i.e., have extraterritorial reach?